 “I have POTS and endometriosis.
 For me, they developed around the same time,” one MyEndometriosisTeam member said.
 It’s certainly possible to have both POTS and endometriosis, even if they aren’t directly connected.
 It’s a good idea to talk with your doctor about POTS if you’re noticing symptoms of irregular heart rate or lightheadedness after some minutes of standing.

 There’s a simple test for POTS called a tilt table test.
 Since POTS is caused by changing position, the tilt table tilts you back and forth while your heart rate and blood pressure are measured.
 Your health care provider or cardiologist might also do blood tests to see if something else is causing your symptoms.

 POTS is not life threatening, but the symptoms can be unpleasant.
-There are various treatments available, including exercise or medication.
+There are various treatments available, including adding more salt to the diet, increasing fluid intake, exercising, or taking medication.
 Physical therapy in combination with home exercise is often effective.

 If you feel you have symptoms that could be from POTS, the first step is to make an appointment to talk with your doctor.
 Before your appointment, you may want to keep track of your symptoms on a calendar and record your pulse every time you feel it racing when you stand up.
 A normal resting heart rate for adults is 60 to 100 beats per minute.
 (You can learn more about how to take your pulse.)
 Also track your menstrual cycle, as some women report an increase in POTS symptoms around their period.